 It was taken over by Associated British Cinema(ABC) in July 1929.
 In 1939 it closed for alterations and reopened with 1,523 seats.
 Renamed ABC in 1961 the cinema closed once more for tripling in 1973.
 Screen 1 had 524 seats in the former circle whilst screens 2 and 3 occupied the stalls with 343 and 186 seats.
 A 74 video cinema was opened in 1978 in the cafe area.
 This closed in 1985 and was reopened in 1989 (using film) with 105 seats.

-Taken over by the Cannon Cinemas chain in April 1986, all four screens closed at the end of the 1990’s and the interior was gutted and the balcony removed.
+Taken over by the Cannon Cinemas chain in April 1986, all four screens closed in the early-2000’s, and the interior was gutted and the balcony removed.
 The shell of the building was converted into the 2,300 capacity Mercy Nightclub which opened on 23rd September 2003.

 Just login to your account and subscribe to this theater